 First, direct access to film areas of the church not normally available to the public.
 And second, the opinion of a world-class cryptographer.
-I sent my findings to the legendary Whitfield Diffie, whose co-invention of public-key cryptography made online key distribution possible.
+I sent my findings to the legendary Whitfield Diffie, whose co-invention of public-key cryptography basically heralded the birth of secure online commerce.
 He read my work, met for dinner, looked me straight in the eye and said, "If I were you...
 I'd scan that altar."

 Encouraging but radical advice!
 (It was certainly not on my mind at the time.)
 But almost immediately the church granted me filming permission and the pace began to quicken.
 Sure enough the missing piece of the puzzle, not available through any book or online research, revealed itself as soon as I stepped beyond the secured barrier and approached the altar.
 The codes predicted it but I needed a high-resolution shot for proof.
 It's almost invisible to the naked eye.

 The pieces tumbled precisely into place now, completing the game-changing solution I'd spent years deciphering.
 The original rhyming couplet is in medieval English and Latin but translated it yields the provocative message you saw above at the start of this section, "The Mystery".
 It also predicts an extra stigmata cross on the side of the altar stone that should not be there, containing a tiny five-pointed metal star embedded in its right arm... a highly significant symbol in Renaissance alchemy.